Vikash-Kumar-Prajapati/TDP_Vista_task_1/README.md

 # TDP_Vista_task_1
-It a static form where a user can fetch the details of students by their roll no's.
+It a static WAF where a user can fetch the details of students by their roll no's.